 - Ionic has a broad range of Tool and services that will make your html5 app development easy and glitch free.

-- Ionic gives most native-like experience among the entire html5 mobile app framework.
+- Ionic gives most native-like experience among the entire html5 mobile app development framework.
 It handles the DOM manipulation easily.
 It has the provision for using the native scrolling and has a built in hardware for accelerated animation function.

 - The development team and the community of Ionic will always be with you in crisis if you are facing problem to support you.